 In other words, the NZSA can hold a distributor for ransom, with the knowledge that they can affect sales if they don’t pay up!

 This poses a bigger question.
 Is this in breach of the Fair Trading Act?

 Should I give up my membership?

-The reason I joined the NZSA was solely to protect my customers in the event of an insurance claim.
+The reason I joined the NZSA was to protect my customers in the event of an insurance claim.
 If the NZSA can’t even keep me informed on what systems are “Star rated” then what the hell do they offer me or my customers?

 I often get asked to supply a “star rated alarm”.
-If the NZSA decide that an alarm is no longer star rated and fail to tell their members, then I’m put in a situation where I’m potential selling an alarm under false pretences without even knowing about it.
+If the NZSA decide that an alarm is no longer star rated and fail to tell their members, then I’m put in a situation where I’m potentially selling an alarm under false pretences without even knowing about it.

-Clearly this is no fault of my own and it begs the question, “Why have I been trying to support and improve the NZSA when they have made it clear that it is simply a boys club for paying members“!?
+Clearly, this is no fault of my own and it begs the question, “Why have I been trying to support and improve the NZSA when they have made it clear that it is simply a boys club for paying members“!?

 The way I view things: The NZSA star rating system is not even worth the paper it is written on!
-In fact it’s only really fit for one thing!
+In fact, it’s only really fit for one thing!